cmap/psp/README.md

 One output file will be saved to your current directory: the GCT file containing the _connectivities_ between the samples of new_data.gct and the samples of old_data.gct.

+Note that an alternative to these command line tools is to use a webapp that we have created.
+To query your own P100 or GCP data against Touchstone-P (our reference dataset), visit  [clue.io/proteomics-query](https://clue.io/proteomics-query "Proteomics Query").

 Components
 ----------
 harvest: pushing and pulling data from Panorama (coming soon)